inet-framework/inet-tutorials/configurator/doc/step4.rst

 ---------

-This step uses the same network as the previous steps, ``ConfiguratorA``.
+This step uses the same network as the previous steps, :ned:`ConfiguratorA`.
 The configuration for this step in omnetpp.ini is the
 following:

 .. literalinclude:: ../omnetpp.ini